exposedtalent/MicrochipCapstone/README.md

 - Select Next.
 - Under the Rules actions section, select Add action.
 - Select Lambda.
 - Select create a lambda function.
 This will open a new tab in your browser.
 Give it a name for this project we called it ``messageRedirectToDynamodb``, select the runtime as Python 3.9.
-Now select ``change the default execution role`` and select the ``Use an existing role``.
+Now select "Change the default execution role" and select the "Use an existing role".
 Use the role you created in the previous step.
 For this project we used ``lambda-dynamodb-role``.
 - Select Create function.
 - Now head back to the AWS IoT Core tab and click refresh.
 You should see the Lambda function you just created.
 Select it.
 - Select Next and then select Create rule.